awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless-v2.upgrade.md

 ## Upgrading from Aurora Serverless v2 \(preview\) to Aurora Serverless v2<a name="aurora-serverless-v2.upgrade-from-serverless-v2-preview"></a>

  Any Aurora MySQL clusters that you created using the Aurora Serverless v2 preview can't be upgraded using the snapshot restore mechanism\.
 The preview is intended for testing only\.
 Your preview clusters shouldn't contain any production or business\-critical data\.
 If you need to bring any data from an Aurora Serverless v2 preview cluster to Aurora Serverless v2, perform a logical dump and restore\.
 Use the `mysqldump` command as described in [Migrating from MySQL to Amazon Aurora by using mysqldump](AuroraMySQL.Migrating.ExtMySQL.md#AuroraMySQL.Migrating.ExtMySQL.mysqldump)\.

+## Migrating from an on\-premises database to Aurora Serverless v2<a name="aurora-serverless-v2.migrate-from-on-prem"></a>

+You can migrate your on\-premises databases to Aurora Serverless v2, just as with provisioned Aurora MySQL and Aurora PostgreSQL\.
++ For MySQL databases, you can use the `mysqldump` command\.
+For more information, see [Importing data to a MySQL or MariaDB DB instance with reduced downtime](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/MySQL.Procedural.Importing.NonRDSRepl.html)\.
++ For PostgreSQL databases, you can use the `pg_dump` and `pg_restore` commands\.
+For more information, see the blog post [Best practices for migrating PostgreSQL databases to Amazon RDS and Amazon Aurora](https://aws.amazon.com/blogs/database/best-practices-for-migrating-postgresql-databases-to-amazon-rds-and-amazon-aurora/)\.